 Waste items other than household garbage, recyclables, or hazardous waste will be placed in bulky waste open dumpsters provided.
 Partially filled latex paint cans that are completely dried out, or in a solid state are allowed.

 Bottles/cans should be clean, but labels need not be removed.
 Do not put (tempered) mirrors, window glass or car windshield glass in the glass containers.

 Keep all hazardous waste at home until the special collection dates.
-Such dates will be announced.
+Link below is 2021 schedule.

 We encourage you to compost/recycle at home.
 Brush/yard debris does not include leaves, except for the few attached to any limb or stalk.
 Brush under 3” in diameter can be placed in/on the brush pile.
 No other material (construction waste, fence posts, railroad ties, etc…) is allowed.
 Check with site personnel before dumping your load.

 Aside from the obvious reasons to visit this facility, there is the "thrill of the hunt" in the swap shed where usable items, "too good" to toss out are set aside for others to take.
 The goal is to provide useful items to the community (recycle) as much as is reasonable within the limited space provided.

 No items that are hazardous waste or items in disrepair.

 Do not block traffic while visiting the swap shed.
 Please do your part in keeping the shed safe, clean and orderly by removing excess packing, bags or boxes from items if not needed for storage, while in the shed.

 Mothers Against Drunk Driving (MADD) has a container on site for the recycling of good useable clothing items.
 All items must be placed in the container (not on the ground), or if full, in the swap shed, or in the bulky waste dumpster.